Selinexor (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
-Use an effective form of birth control during treatment with this medicine and for 1 week after the last dose.
-Male patients with female partners should use an effective form of birth control during treatment and for 1 week after the last dose.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control during treatment and for at least 1 week after the last dose.
+Male patients with female partners should use an effective form of birth control during treatment and for at least 1 week after the last dose.

-- Tell your doctor if you have stomach or bowel problems, electrolyte imbalance, or any type of infection.
+- Tell your doctor if you have stomach or bowel problems, electrolyte imbalance, bleeding problems, or any type of infection.

 - This medicine may make you dizzy or confused.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.